charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 ## Part Three

-In the same file, create a new JavaScript object called **calculator**.
-Using JavaScript object literal syntax, create a new object called **calculator**
+In the same file, using JavaScript object literal syntax, create a new object called **calculator**.

-Inside the object literal, give it two operators called:
+Inside the object literal, give it two properties called:

 * operator01
 * operator02

 Initialize these properties to -1, much as we initialized the name property of **person** to **'Suzie'** in the first of the two examples in [Part Zero](#Part Zero).
 Of course, this property is of type **number**, not of type **string**.

+**HINT**: _See [this slide][obj-slide] for help understanding what I want._

 Inside your program, but outside the object literal declaration, set the properties to the number of letters in your first and last name using dot notation: